 ηTh=1-QoutQin (1)

 Where Qin is the heat transfer due to combustion and Qout is the heat transfer lost to the atmosphere, either through the engine block or the exhaust.
-From this equation, you can see that in order to make the engine more efficient we would need to decrease the amount of heat loss to the surroundings.
+From this equation, you can see that in order to make the engine more efficient, at a constant input, we would need to decrease the amount of heat loss to the surroundings.
 One big way to do this would be to reduce the heat leaving the engine through the engine block.
-In order to accomplish this, we need to find two materials, one for the piston and one to insulate the cylinder wall.
+In order to accomplish this, we need to find a material that can act as an insulator in the cylinder wall.
 Because of strict FIA rules on displacement, the overall geometry of the piston and cylinder sleeve cannot change.
 These dimensions can be seen in Appendix 1.
 Because of this limitation on the design, we must therefore work within existing parameters to find a material that can withstand the loading as well as provide to be a better insulator to the combustion process.

 5.0 Material Selection

+Material Selection completed by Javier Banuelos

-The process of selecting an appropriate material was long and arduous.
-There were many properties that needed to be taken into account.
-With increased heat and pressure inside the piston cylinder, a suitable material had to be chosen that could withstand high heat, high stresses, and possess good insulation properties.
-Among the materials under review were several magnesium alloys that are being used, to some extent, in automotive applications.
-Zinc alloys which are heavier yet stronger than their magnesium alloy counterparts were also considered.
+Current Formula One design uses a variety of aluminum alloys in their engine design.
+While this is an easy to manufacture material, it does not have properties that would maximize the engine’s efficiency.
+There were many properties that needed to be taken into account; with the possible increase in heat and pressure due to the increase in efficiency, a suitable material had to be chosen that could withstand high heat, high stresses, and possess good insulation properties.
+Among the materials under review were several magnesium alloys that are being used in automotive applications.
+Zinc alloys, which are heavier and stronger than their Magnesium alloy counterparts, were also considered due to their increased strength.
 Additionally, traditional 6061 aluminum, with its well-rounded properties, presented itself as a possible candidate.
-However, for the applications required by this project one material stood head and shoulders above the rest.
-That material was Silicon Nitride, Si3N4.
+An additional material was considered because of its exceedingly good strength and thermal properties: Silicon Nitride (Si3N4) was considered because it possessed an almost ideal set of parameters for the design constraints.
+These materials, and their respective properties, can be seen in Appendix 2.

 5.1 Other Materials Considered

-In comparison to the other materials, Si3N4 shines out as the perfect material for high heat applications.
-The Mg and Zn alloys, despite their favorable strengths and low fabrication costs, have very low melting points at around 380-420 °C. The temperatures inside the cylinder will reach near these temperatures putting high heat stresses on the piston material due to their high thermal conductivity and expansion rates, or possibly even melt the alloys all together.
-Aluminum, though inexpensive and readily available shares similar properties with the Mg and Zn alloys, with one major difference being in a higher melting point.
-Aluminum alloys are currently in use in various automotive applications.
-Those applications include use in pistons in both commercial and high performance vehicles.
-Since the purpose of this project was to seek an alternative material for marked improvement, Aluminum is shown merely as a benchmark to better illuminate the benefits to using Si3N4 which include high temperature applications (exceeding 1200 °C) while retaining it's amazing properties.
-See Appendix 2 for a complete table of considered properties.
+While all materials were considered, all but one had a limiting factor large enough to discredit their use in the engine.
+The Magnesium and Zinc alloys, despite their favorable strengths and low fabrication costs, have very low melting points at around 380-420 °C. The temperatures inside the cylinder can reach temperatures in average of 500°C which will rule out both alloys for use in the engine block.
+Aluminum, though inexpensive and readily available shares similar properties with the Magnesium and Zinc alloys, with one major difference being in a higher melting point.
+Aluminum alloys are currently in use in various automotive applications, and has proven time and time again that it can be used in the required conditions.
+Since the purpose of this project was to seek an alternative material for marked improvement, Aluminum is shown merely as a benchmark.
+Si3N4 is therefore the only material that possesses both the strength and thermal conductivity required of the project.

 5.2 Benefits of Silicon Nitride